 Drunk Driving Accidents

 Of course, we know nothing can ever replace the life of someone close, nor will compensation necessarily restore your health.
-However, these cases are as much about holding negligent drivers accountable as for recovering damages for:
+However, these cases are as much about holding negligent drivers accountable for a drunk driving accident as for recovering damages for:

 - Medical bills